zenglab-regeneration/DRIM/README.md

 **resolution**：magnification
 **colname**：selected data column
 ```
+#data used for this process will be automatically called if dataProcessing has been run？
 result <- drim(resolution = 4,thread = 7,colname="final_celltype")
 ```
 Returns a dataframe object, if you want to return a seurat object, please use get_seurat_result.